AdobeDocs/analytics-learn.en/help/analysis-workspace/analyzing-customer-journeys/expanding-on-flow-visualization.md

 kt: 2280
 ---

-# Expanding on Flow visualization in Analysis Workspace {#expanding-on-flow-visualization-in-analysis-workspace}
+# Expanding on [!DNL Flow visualization] in Analysis Workspace {#expanding-on-flow-visualization-in-analysis-workspace}

-This video shows the various right-click options available in the Flow visualization in Analysis Workspace.
+This video shows the various right-click options available in the [!DNL Flow visualization] in Analysis Workspace.
 Options include creating a segment from a path, collapsing columns, and more.

 >[!VIDEO](https://video.tv.adobe.com/v/24044/?quality=12)